David Burke’s Warm Drunken Donuts (photos #1 and #2 © Chef David Burke).

 Prep time is 15 minutes plus 5 minutes frying.

 Ingredients For 2-3 Dozen (depending on size)

-1. COMBINE the flour, sugar, salt and baking powder together, sift together and set aside as you whisk together the egg, milk and vanilla extract in a small bowl.
+1. COMBINE the flour, sugar, salt, and baking powder together, sift together, and set aside as you whisk together the egg, milk, and vanilla extract in a small bowl.

 3. ADD the egg mixture into the flour mixture a bit at a time, and whisk until the dough is well combined.
 Add the melted butter and thoroughly combine.

 4. DROP small balls of dough into the hot oil, using a small cookie scoop (plan B: roll them in your hands).
 Fry in small batches: You don’t want to crowd the pan, because the dough balls need to float without making contact with each other.
-When they start to turning brown on the underside, flip them over with a fork.
+When they start to turn brown on the underside, flip them over with a fork.
 Continue to cook until both sides are golden brown.

 5. REMOVE the donut holes with a slotted spoon, onto a baking sheet or platter lined with paper towels.
 Allow them to cool and then roll them in the optional sugar.
 We used a bit of cinnamon sugar on half of them (we’re not keen on powdered sugar garnishes: they’re too messy).
+Serve warm.

 Taste and add more as alcohol as desired.
 You should go for a subtle layer of flavor, not a knockout.